archana-s/living-styleguide-project/readme.md

-# Project files for O'Reilly Learning Path: Building a living style guide (Step 1)
+# Initial project set up for O'Reilly Learning Path: Building a living style guide
 This is the STEP 1 of setting up a project for building your living style guide.
 You can access the course [here]()

 ## Description